JaneliaSciComp/G4_Display_Tools/docs/data-handling_processing.md

 ### Data Rate

 `data_rate` indicates the rate at which data is collected in Hz.
-It should usually be set to 1000.

 ### Duration of data to include before trial start